vareger/zksync-sdk-dart/README.md

 ### Creating a Wallet

-To control your account in zkSync, use the `Wallet`.
-It can sign transactions with keys stored in `ZkSigner` and `EthSigner` and send transaction to zkSync network using `ZkSyncClient`.
+To control and operate with your account in zkSync you can use the `Wallet`.
+It can sign transactions with the key stored in `ZkSigner` and `EthSigner`, then send signed transactions into zkSync network using `ZkSyncClient`.

 ```dart
 final ethSigner = ...;